Training essentials for Swimun

 By far the most neglected area of training, yet very important for most endurance athletes, strength training ensures your muscles are well balanced, your ligaments and joints are strong and your proprioception (your muscles knowledge where you are in time and space) is spot on.
-There is more to swimming and running that just training – if you train incorrectly without having good strength in your body, then as the volume (the distance you train) and the intensity (how hard you train) goes up, so does the risk of injury.
+There is more to swimming and running than training – if you train incorrectly without having good strength in your body, then as the volume (the distance you train) and the intensity (how hard you train) goes up, so does the risk of injury.
 Spending at least 1 or 2 sessions a week doing strength training makes sure that when the going gets tough your body is well adjusted for coping with the extra strain it is under.
-Skip the strength training and you risk ending up doing the same exercises for rehab when you get injured!…

 4. Technical/skills training

-Particularly important in swimming, however, also very much needed in running, at least one of the weekly training sessions should concentrate on the technique.
-Moving with correct biomechanics can not only help to increase the speed but will also help to avoid any injuries.
+Particularly important in swimming, however, also very much needed in running, at least one of the weekly training sessions should concentrate on technique.
+Moving with correct biomechanics can not only help to increase speed but will also help to avoid any injuries.
 Joining clubs where coaching is given is a great way to achieve this.
 Some personal trainers/coaches also offer 1:1 video analysis.

 5. Mental/psychological training

 SwimRun races are often done in pairs.
 When going gets tough even the best friendships can crumble.
 Therefore whenever possible it is wise to train with your partner and find ways to help and encourage each other.
 Learn each other’s strengths and weaknesses and know when to push and when to just stay quiet!
 If the race is individual get used to spending a lot of time on your own.
 It may get boring and it will be hard, but having techniques that help to deal with the tough or mundane moments during long distance events go a long way!
 Give yourself a mantra or a tasty treat.

 6. Transition training